vk-cs/terraform-provider-vkcs/examples/README.md

     Examples are used by canary tests on vkcs side to verify the latests terraform and vkcs provider over vkcs cloud.

-    Also examples are used by developers manually or via CI (**in construction**) to verify changes.
+    Also examples are used by developers manually or via CI to verify changes.

-- Documentation generator (**in construction**)
+- Documentation generator

-    Some examples are planned to be built inside documentation on guide/resource pages by documentation generator.
+    Documentation is automatically generated using examples that are located here and with additional examples from templates folder.

 ## Running an example